 5. Import the Data to Your New Store

-There has been a situation that you werent expecting!
-Its time to use the backed-up data and export it to your new store.
-However, a thing to note here is that you should ensure that your store is having a similar subscription plan which was previously present in the first store.
+There has been a situation that you weren’t expecting!
+It’s time to use the backed-up data and Export it to your new store.
+However, a thing to note here is that you should ensure that your store has a similar subscription plan previously present in the first store.

 Here are the required steps to import your data to your online store:

 - Step 1: Move to your Shopify dashboard.

 - Step 2: From your dashboard, move to the page on which you’d like to create a copy.

 - Step 3: Manually configure all your previous settings into your new Shopify store.

 - Step 4: Copy and paste all the content you have already backed up.
 Remember, it should be pasted similarly to the previous store.

 - Step 5: Re-structure and re-create your store’s navigation.

 - Step 6: In case youre facing any problems, consider reaching out to the support team of Shopify.